 You’ve heard it before, and it’s true!
 Breakfast is the most important meal of the day.
-Studies have proven that eating breakfast is closely linked to healthy body weights, improved mental alertness and physical performance.(1,2,3,4) Plus, kids who skip breakfast don’t make up for the missed nutrients later in the day.(4,5,6)
+Studies have proven that eating breakfast is closely linked to children’s healthy body weights, improved mental alertness, and physical performance.(1,2,3,4) This means your child is more likely to maintain a healthy weight, pay attention and perform better in class, and have more fun by having the energy to be active in play.
+Breakfast also provides a nutritious start to the day providing kids with great doses of essential vitamins and nutrients.
+It was discovered that kids who skip breakfast don’t make up for the missed nutrients later in the day.(4,5,6)

 We have good news!
 We are excited to offer Kellogg’s® cereals as part of our daily breakfast menu.
 Your child will enjoy the taste of Kellogg’s® and you’ll like the nutritional benefits.
 Cereal helps children get valuable nutrients they might otherwise miss.
 In fact, cereal with milk is the leading source of 10 nutrients in the diets of U.S. children, including vitamins A, B6, B12 and D, riboflavin, thiamin, niacin, folate, iron and zinc.
 It is unlikely that any other two foods contribute as much.(8) Also, the majority of Kellogg’s® cereals have at least a 2 grams of fiber and 8 grams of whole grain; more than any other cereal manufacturer.
 A few of the cereals we offer are:

 At New Haven Public Schools, we understand many parents are concerned about the amount of sugar in the foods we serve, but the fact is sugar in ready-to-eat cereals – including kids’ cereals – contributes less than 5% of daily sugar intake.(10) Research shows that cereal eaters, including those who eat “presweetened” cereals, actually have healthier body weights.(12)